SFTtech/openage/doc/ideas/gameplay.md

  - Give resources of resigning players to allies
   - maybe even the research of team ressources in late-imp
   - or could be even a 5th "basic globalisation/Hanse/free trade" age where allys share ressources
+  - when you resign, give your buildings to your allies (original AoE devs idea)
  - Color markings
  - Create signs
  - Paint on map